sfeir-open-source/sfeir-school-rxjs/docs/markdown/06-tests/03-tester-le-temps.md

 ##==##

-# Point d'attention: progression du temps
+# Point d'attention : progression du temps

 <blockquote>
 <cite>
 NOTE: You may have to subtract 1 millisecond from the time you want to progress because the alphanumeric marbles (representing an actual emitted value) advance time 1 virtual frame themselves already, after they emit.
 This can be counter-intuitive and frustrating, but for now it is indeed correct.
 </cite>
 </blockquote>

+##==##

+# Point marble

+> --a--b--#

+Notes:
+Expliquer ces marbles
+On frame 2 emit a, on frame 5 emit b, and on frame 8, error.

+##==##

+# Point d'attention : progression du temps - subtilité

 <blockquote>
 <cite>
-"()" sync groupings: The position of the initial ( determines the time at which its values are emitted.
+"()" sync groupings: The position of the initial "(" determines the time at which its values are emitted.
 While it can be counter-intuitive at first, after all the values have synchronously emitted time will progress a number of frames equal to the number of ASCII characters in the group, including the parentheses. e.g. '(abc)' will emit the values of a, b, and c synchronously in the same frame and then advance virtual time by 5 frames, '(abc)'.length === 5.
 </cite>
 </blockquote>